-This September 21-27, and specifically on September 22, TransOptions is joining the nationwide Bike to Work Week celebration to encourage everyone to BIKE THERE, wherever there may be.
+In September, TransOptions joined the nationwide Bike to Work Week celebration to encourage everyone to BIKE THERE, wherever there may be.
+We hope you are inspired to ride more often beyond Bike to Work Week.
 Bike to Work, yes.
 Bike with friends, yes.
 Bike to an errand, yes.
 Bike to a Bicycle Friendly Business, yes.
 Bike around your neighborhood and back to your home, yes.
 Any bike, anywhere, it all counts.
 We just want to bike together and inspire each other to do this simple act that means so much to our lives and our future.
 Let's experience the joy of biking together even as we keep our distance.

 First off, meet Austin!
 From her home in Morristown to her office in Parsippany and everywhere in between...she makes it happen!
 Read more below about her bike commuting journey.
 She even has some helpful tips and advice for anyone considering bike commuting too!
 Her tips are helpful no matter where you go on your bike, even if it's to ride around the neighborhood or to run a quick errand!